 He meant the future of Rwanda and the future of Africa.
 But he might as well have been talking about the future of the world, too.
 For what is happening on the hills near Lake Kivu is at the vanguard of an effort to reverse years of neglect in agricultural development, tackle widespread chronic hunger, and satisfy the world's ever-expanding appetite.

 Malthusian predictions that relentless population growth will outstrip food production and trigger starvation worldwide have recurred over the centuries.
 They have come and then gone as farmers have deployed new technologies to increase food output.
-Even now, enough food is being produced to adequately feed every person on the planet; the fact that nearly
+Even now, enough food is being produced to adequately feed every person on the planet; the fact that nearly one billion people are nonetheless going hungry is a damning indictment of the world's food-distribution system.
+But since demand is growing, production will also have to increase in the years

 - Full website and iPad access